 All of us are wounded and it is through relationships that we heal.
 I recognize that I am not the Healer, merely a facilitator of healing.

 I look forward to being in a therapeutic relationship with you where you are free to be yourself...where you can experience a comfortable place; one that is just right for you in which to do your own healing.

 * Licensed as a Professional Counselor in 1994, Georgia LPC #001953

 * Nationally Certified as a Clinical Hypnotherapist in 1994,

 National Board for Certified Clinical Hypnotherapists (NBCCH)

-* Completed Basic EMDR Training Parts 1 and 2; Certification pending
+* Completed Basic EMDR Training Parts 1 and 2 in 2013; Certification pending

 * Licensed Professional Counselor's Association (LPCA of Georgia)